 The relatively young stars of open clusters disperse after hundreds of millions of years.
 The stars in globular clusters still remain intact after many billions of years.

 As you gaze at M5, you’re looking at an object that’s around 13 billion years old, more than twice the age of our solar system, and almost as ancient as the universe itself.
 Considering that M5 lies some 25,000 light-years distant, we can only imagine what this stellar city would look like if it were at the Pleiades’ distance of 430 light-years!

 How to find M5.
 M5 is located in the constellation Serpens Caput (the Serpent’s Head).
 It is highest up in the south at about 10 p.m (11 p.m. daylight saving time) in mid-June.
 Because the stars (and star clusters) return to the same place in the sky some two hours earlier with each passing month, it’s highest in the sky around 8 p.m.
 (9 p.m. daylight saving time) in mid-July.

-Using a fist at an armlength for a guide, M5 resides a good 2 fist-widths to the southeast of yellow-orange Arcturus, summertime’s brightest star.
+Using a fist at an arm’s length for a guide, M5 resides a good two fist-widths to the southeast of yellow-orange Arcturus, summertime’s brightest star.
 M5 is also three fist-widths to the east of blue-white Spica, the brightest star in the constellation Virgo.

 Practiced skygazers star-hop to M5 by way of two faint yet visible Virgo stars: 109 Virginis and 110 Virginis.
 They draw an imaginary line from 109 Virginis through 110 Virginis, and go twice the distance to land on the star 5 Serpentis.
 M5 is only 1/3 degree to the northwest (upper right) of this star.
 The distance from 109 Virginis to M5 spans about 8 degrees of sky.
-For reference, the width of 4 fingers at an arm length away approximates 8 degrees.
+For reference, the width of four fingers at an arm length away approximates 8 degrees.